A basic understanding about dental implants and the costs Involved

-This abutment will form the support for the overlying esthetic replacement of the tooth known as the dental crown.
-The crown will be made up of a tooth colored material like zirconium or porcelain fused to metal to give an aesthetic appearance and will be cemented onto the abutment to hold it in place and to perform its functions effectively.
+This abutment will form the support for the overlying esthetic replacement of the tooth which is usually a dental crown.
+The crown will be made up of a tooth colored material like zirconia or porcelain fused to metal to give an esthetic appearance and will be cemented onto the abutment to hold it in place and to perform its functions effectively.

 So a standard tooth replacement procedure with dental implants consists of three stages:

 When talking about prices with your dentist, make sure that all costs are involved.
 Some clinics might also charge additional fees (e.g. surgery fee, etc.), make sure these extra costs are also calculated into the total price.
 Most clinic will give you a written treatment plan with detailed prices so that you can decide if you want to go forward with the treatment.

 A short video about tooth implant costs.
 Duration: 2:11

 There are many factors that make the implant procedure more expensive than other replacement procedures.
 However, their efficiency in function and esthetic replacement along with convenience to the patient negate and justify the higher costs involved.

 The presence of implant-supported replacements has no bearing on the longevity of the remaining teeth which might not be so for conventional replacement procedures.
 For this reason despite higher expenses, many people are now choosing dental implants instead of other conventional procedures for tooth replacement.

 If you look at various options available for teeth implants, you will probably see that some implants available in the market are relatively cheaper while other implant brands might be much more expensive.
 So, this will give rise to the question that why some implants have a higher cost factor than the others and is it necessary to go in for an implant based on its costs?